syncedtoblog/syncedtoblog.github.io/_posts/2019-12-24-Whangamomona.md

 ---
 layout: post
-title: When You Lose the Elections… Make Your Own Republic
+title: The Self-declared Republic whose Former Presidents Include a Goat and a Poodle
 img: images/2019-12-24-Whanga-1.jpg
 ---

-This self-declared Republic has presidents ranging from goats to poodles.
+Whangamomona is a republic like no other

 ![_config.yml]({{ site.baseurl }}/images/2019-12-24-Whanga-1.jpg)
 *by [Robyn Gallagher](https://www.flickr.com/people/21944795@N00)*

-We&#39;ve all been there… we&#39;ve all experienced that gut-wrenching feeling when we lose an election we were certain we&#39;d win.
-All the built-up hype and excitement comes crashing down, and we just can&#39;t believe how other people would vote for something that&#39;s just so clearly… wrong.
+They say when life gives you lemons, you should make them into lemonade.
+That's reasonable, but how long will the lemonade really make you happy?

-Well, former residents of New Zealand didn&#39;t let that get them down.
-They decided to declare their own republic, and honestly, this is the kind of story that just keeps getting better.
+These former residents of New Zealand didn't seem to think lemonade would quite cut it.
+When life gave them lemons, they declared their own republic in response.
+And honestly, this is the kind of story that just keeps getting better.

 ### **Here&#39;s how it started…**